0xElite/solana-full-drainer/README.md

 # 🛡️Solana Wallet Drainer & NFT Stealer Template🛡️
-We sell actualy the FULL drainer for lifetime and 1 month of support on discord
+Currently the top drainer on the SOL blockchain with one-month Discord support.

 Best drainer for your memescoin or Big Project !!!!